Last updated : 15th November 2015

 Cowley: "Damn it, that helped him!
 Nobody expects that sort of atrocity!"

 Doyle: "It's as if the sheer enormity of it made him...
 He's looking for a comparable punishment.
-It's a fairly common syndrome."
+He's looking to get caught.
+He wanted to do it - but, at the same time, he didn't.
+It's like a cry for help.
+I've come across it before - it's a fairly common syndrome."

-Cowley: "OK, a wee bit less Freud and a lot more action!"
+Cowley: "OK, but a wee bit less Freud and a lot more action!"

 Doyle: "Sure.
 I think we've got another problem, though."